-- (A) Employer representative appointments will expire after a period of four years from the date of establishment of the PAB or the date of their appointment if later.
+(A) Employer representative appointments will expire after a period of four years from the date of establishment of the PAB or the date of their appointment if later.
+This period may be extended to up to six years if agreed by the Director

+- (B) Scheme member representative appointments will expire after a period of four years from the date of establishment of the PAB or the date of their individual appointment if later.
 This period may be extended to up to six years if agreed by the Director for Essex Pension Fund.
-It will automatically cease if the individual is no longer in the employment of that employer, no longer holds office in relation to that employer or is no longer an elected member of that employer, as appropriate. - (B) Scheme member representative appointments will expire after a period of four years from the date of establishment of the PAB or the date of their individual appointment if later.
-This period may be extended to up to six years if agreed by the Director for Essex Pension Fund.
 It will automatically cease if the individual is no longer a trade union representative or representative of EPF members (in accordance with the criteria set by the Appointments Panel). - (C) The Independent Chairman's appointment will expire after a period of four years from the date of establishment of the PAB or the date of their individual appointment if later.
 This period may be extended to up to six years if agreed by the Appointments Panel. - (D) Any Board member, including the Independent Chairman, may be reappointed for further terms following an appointment process. - (E) The Term of Office may be extended by up to six months if considered necessary for the purpose of the appointment process, for example, due to the timing of local authority elections, with the agreement of the Director for Essex Pension Fund. - (F) In relation to Scheme Members representatives who are appointed by the Appointments Panel, other than ceasing to be eligible (as set out above) a Board member may only be removed from office during the Term of Appointment by the unanimous agreement of the Appointments Panel.
-Such reasons may include non-compliance with this Terms of Reference and Rules of Procedure including inappropriate conduct, conflicts of interest, avoidance of training or low meeting attendance, not having the capacity to represent their members or for any other reason not meeting the criteria required to be a Board member.

-(G) The removal of the Independent Chairman requires unanimous agreement from the Appointments Panel.
+Such reasons may include non-compliance with this Terms of Reference and Rules of Procedure including inappropriate conduct, conflicts of interest, avoidance of training or low meeting attendance, not having the capacity to represent their members or for any other reason not meeting the criteria required to be a Board member. - (G) The removal of the Independent Chairman requires unanimous agreement from the Appointments Panel.